 Temperatures Will Continue To Rise

-Changing weather patterns can bring drought to vast areas of land, where once agricultural cultivation was taking place, causing potential food security issues.
+Changing weather patterns can bring drought to vast areas of land where once agricultural cultivation was taking place, causing potential food security issues.
 Desertification is another threat caused by the absence of rain, where desert-like conditions move into once-lush areas.
 Conversely, more severe storms and shifting jet streams may cause increased precipitation, resulting in serious flooding.

-More Droughts And Heat Waves
+More Droughts and Heat Waves

-Hurricanes Will Become Stronger And More Intense
+Hurricanes Will Be More Intense and Devastating

 Sea Level Will Rise